hautahi/hospital_pricing/round3_scrape/README.md

 ## File Descriptions
 - The `scrapy_price` folder and the `scrapy.cfg` file are the core structures needed for the scrapy framework.
 Most are created by default, except for the `search_spider.py` file in `./scrapy_price/spiders`, which defines the crawler used for this round.

 - `1.google_search.py` searches google using: 'hospital-name'+'city'+ 'keywords' where 'keywords' include a number of terms related to pricing sheets.
 It returns the first few google hits, which are then saved to a hospital-specific csv file in the `urls` folder.
+You need to create your own API.
+The one in the file is an old disabled one.

 - `2.get_filelocations.py` calls the spider defined in `./scrapy_price/spiders/search_spider.py` to scrape the url location of csv/excel files 1 layer deep of the websites defined in the hospital-specific csv files in the `urls` folder.
 It saves the location into a hospital-specific csv file in `file_locations`.